Tomatillo Pork Burritos

 2010-04-28-15.30.26

-Pull out the tomatillos when they are good and black and bubbly.
+Then roast the onions, peppers and tomatillos.
+Pull them out when the tomatillos are good and black and bubbly.

 2010-04-28-15.32.10

-Throw everything in the blender.
-Jalepenos, cilantro, lime, tomatillos.
+Then throw everything in the blender.
+Jalepenos, onions, cilantro, lime, tomatillos.

 2010-04-28-15.33.53

-Add some salt and pepper and a generous helping of garlic powder.
+Add some salt and pepper and a generous helping of garlic powder or minced garlic.

-We also like to dust in some cayenne and the slightest bit of cinnamon.
+We also like to dust in some cayenne to taste.

 Delish.